 ACCIONA aims to build the power of transforming infrastructures by going beyond the usual zero impact goal with a view to recovering what we have already lost.
 Our mission to make a positive impact forces us to challenge today's usual ways and find new ways of doing things.

 With this non-conformist spirit, we strive to lead a new sector that contributes sustainable solutions to the challenges faced by a development model that is depleting resources.
-We work people's lives and communities.
-Our opportunities are strategically based on the 17 Goals of the
+We work to build a better future.